grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

 This way we have separated message construction from its use.

-The factory looks like this:
+By the way, the factory itself looks like this:

 {lang="csharp"}
 ~~~